Automatically Generate Error Code Component

 }

-In the following code, ErrorCode::ModelAddOptionsError is the error code, where ModelAddOptionsError needs to be written by the user based on the semantic meaning with capitalization for the first letter.
+In the following code, ErrorCode::ModelAddOptionsError is the error code, where ModelAddOptionsError should semantically be written in PascalCase according to user requirements.

-After writing, you will find that it cannot be used.
-It will be generated after the next restart.
-Note that sometimes it needs to be restarted twice.
+You will find that it is not usable at first.
+It will automatically generate the corresponding error code after the next restart.
+Note that sometimes you may need to restart twice.

 <?php